marie84/Mvcframe/README.md

 How to clone/download Mvcframe from github and install on server:

 1. Clone from gitbub with Putty; git clone https://github.com/marie84/Mvcframe.git
-2. After downloading the files, don´t forget to set the filepermissions on the files to 644 and folders to 755.
-Except for the folder `data´ that should have permission 777, to make it writable.
+2. After downloading the files,dont forget to change the filepermissions on the
+folder `data´ that should have permission 777, to make it writable.
-3. Open the file htcaccess, which is found in: kmom08\Mvcframe\06 There you change the path after the line "Rewritebase" to Mvcframe to the location which you place the files.
-For example; RewriteBase /~mase13/phpmvc/kmom08/Mvcframe/06
+3. Open the 'htcaccess file'
+There you change the path after the line "Rewritebase" to Mvcframe to the location which you place the files.
+For example; RewriteBase /~mase13/phpmvc/kmom08/test/Mvcframe/06
 4. Initialise modules.
-Open up your webbrowser and type in the pathway to Mvcframe.
+Open up your webbrowser and type in the pathway to Mvcframe and open up the page.
 On the front page it will appear instructions for installing some modules, that have to be initialised, point your browser to that link; module/install.
+Then message will come on the page which says;

+The following modules were affected by this action.
+Results from installing modules.
+Module	Result
+CMUser
+Successfully created the database tables and created a default admin user as root:root and an ordinary user as doe:doe.
+CMContent
+Successfully created the database tables and created a default "Hello World" blog post, owned by you.
+CMGuestbook
+Successfully created the database tables (or left them untouched if they already existed).

+If you dont have initilised the modules correctly, below is what will come up on your browser if you click on the links "about me" etc in navigationmenu;
+in other words, the datafile must be created.

+Mvcframe: Uncaught exception:

+SQLSTATE[HY000]: General error: 1 no such table: Content

+#0 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/src/CDatabase/CDatabase.php(46): PDO->prepare('SELECT c.*, u.a...')
+#1 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/src/CMContent/CMContent.php(147): CDatabase->ExecuteSelectQueryAndFetchAll('SELECT c.*, u.a...', Array)
+#2 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/src/CMContent/CMContent.php(21): CMContent->LoadById(5)
+#3 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/site/src/CCMycontroller/CCMycontroller.php(17): CMContent->__construct(5)
+#4 [internal function]: CCMycontroller->Index()
+#5 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/src/CMvcframe/CMvcframe.php(100): ReflectionMethod->invokeArgs(Object(CCMycontroller), Array)
+#6 /home/saxon/students/20131/mase13/www/phpmvc/kmom08/test/Mvcframe/06/index.php(15): CMvcframe->FrontControllerRoute()
+#7 {main}

 Changes